icon-project/centralized-relay/README.md

    Once the relay is up and running, you can test for relaying messages from one chain to another chain.
 For testing and demonstration, please refer [here]()

+## Messages and Blocks Query

+### 1. Message Queries
+These commands are used for managing and querying messages in the `centralized-rly` database.

+#### i.
+List Messages
+- **Command:** `$ centralized-rly database messages list --page 1 --limit 2 --chain 0x2.icon`
+- **Description and Parameters:**
+    - List messages from the database.
+    - `--page 1`: Specifies the page number for pagination.
+    - `--limit 2`: Limits the number of messages displayed to 2.
+    - `--chain 0x2.icon`: Filters messages belonging to the blockchain or network identified by `0x2.icon`.

+#### ii.
+Remove Message
+- **Command:** `$ centralized-rly database messages rm --sn 1 --chain 0x2.icon`
+- **Description and Parameters:**
+    - Removes a specific message from the database.
+    - `--sn 1`: Identifies the serial number of the message to be removed.
+    - `--chain 0x2.icon`: Specifies the blockchain or network of the message.

+#### iii.
+Relay Message
+- **Command:** `$ centralized-rly database messages rly --height 32359902 --sn 2 --chain 0x2.icon`
+- **Description and Parameters:**
+    - Relays or processes a specific message.
+    - `--height 32359902`: Specifies the blockchain height for the message relay.
+    - `--sn 2`: Identifies the serial number of the message to be relayed.
+    - `--chain 0x2.icon`: Indicates the blockchain or network for the message.

+### 2. Block Queries
+This command is used for viewing information about blocks in the database.

+#### i.
+View Blocks
+- **Command:** `$ centralized-rly database blocks view --chain 0x2.icon`
+- **Description and Parameter:**
+    - Displays information about blocks stored in the database.
+    - `--chain 0x2.icon`: Filters blocks to those belonging to the specified blockchain or network.

+### 3. Prune Database
+- **Command:** `$ centralized-rly database prune`
+- **Description:**
+    - Deletes every blocks and messages from database.